KANIKA3110/Crop-Prediction-Model/README.md

 Team Name : ELITE THUNDER

+This Project is made for Digital Village Hackathon

 Problem Statement -8  : Develop a Machine Learning Model that can predict the crop to be grown according to the factor given by farmer.